1. In respect of children we believe:

 We believe that educating children about sustainable living and environments will develop a lifelong sense of Belonging, Being and Becoming.

-We would like to acknowledge that we are providing our service of education and care today on the land of the Bundjalung people, (the Nganduwal dialect tribal group), who are the traditional custodians of this land.
-We would also like to pay respect to the elders both past and present and extend respect to Aboriginal, Torres Strait Islander and South sea Islander people who now reside in this area and are a member of our Freckles Community.
+We would like to acknowledge that we are providing our service of education and care today on the land of the Bundjalung people, (the Nganduwal dialect tribal group), who are the traditional custodians of the Tweed campus land and the Jarowair and Giabal peoples, who are the traditional custodians of the Toowoomba campus land.
+We would also like to pay respect to the elders past, present and emerging and extend respect to Aboriginal, Torres Strait Islander and South Sea Islander people who now reside in this area and are a member of our Freckles Community.